-Grandma's favorite picnic cookie recipes are handy to have on hand for year-round picnics and backyard gatherings.
-Everybody loves to eat cookies, and these are easy-to-make, wholesome, and satisfyingly delicious.
+Grandma's old fashioned picnic cookie recipes are handy to have on hand for year-round picnics and backyard gatherings.
+Everybody loves to eat cookies, and these favorites are easy-to-make, wholesome, and satisfyingly delicious.

 One Hundred Picnic Suggestions (1915)